jackmaden/philosophybreak/src/pages/articles/the-paradox-of-choice-barry-schwartz-on-why-more-is-less/index.md

 ---
 title: "The Paradox of Choice: Barry Schwartz on Why More is Less"
 description: "Though we assume freedom of choice to be a good thing, psychologist Barry Schwartz suggests too much choice fills us with anxiety and regret, and could lead people to seek more direction and control from their political leaders."
-image: "./anglers.jpg"
+image: "./onion.webp"
-imageAlt: "Anglers by Raoul Dufy (1908)"
+imageAlt: "The Onion Market by Raoul Dufy (1907)"
-imageSeo: "./anglers.jpg"
+imageSeo: "./onion.webp"
 tags: ["Freedom", "Existentialism"]
 date: "2025-05-06"
 author: "Jack Maden"